hlin8/MazeProblem/README.md

 - Each movement is a cardinal direction, i.e North, South, West, East

 ## Base Case
- If explorer on illegal tile,
+ If explorer on the wall, return false
- return false

- else
- The explorer has reached the treasure
+ If explorer on the treasure, return true

 ## English or Pseudocode description of algorithm